top of page

 Artist Bio

 Mike has lived all over the US, but for several of his formative years he lived in Connecticut and got to experience NYC during the late 80s and early 90s.
-The graffiti that layered the city and the work of Keith Haring captivated Han as the aesthetic wasn't unlike the cartoons and animated characters he grew up with.
-Haring's Pop Shop in Soho proved to be a huge inspiration for Han as an artist.
+The graffiti that layered the city and experiencing Haring's Pop Shop in Soho proved to be a huge inspiration for Han as an artist.
 As he grew older, he started to appreciate the Mid-Century Modern masterpieces he had the great privilege of living with as his father worked for Herman Miller prior to the Knoll.
 Han would be remiss not to credit Noguchi, Eames, and Mies Van der Rohe, for their influence on his work as well.

 As an artist Han has been working to rebuild his identity and confidence in his person and his culture(s) as an American with Korean heritage.